workshopbutler/wordpress-plugin/workshop-butler/readme.txt

 It comes with five default themes, and many options to customise it for your needs.

-When you add a new event or trainer to Workshop Butler, they automatically appear on your website, making the process of course and license management fast and easy.
+When you add a new event or trainer to Workshop Butler, they automatically appear on your website, making the process of workshop and license management fast and easy.

 == Installation ==